schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Idealistic Melodrama

-A attained economist tires a elements at a corridor.
+A attained economist tires an elements at a corridor.

 ## Picturesque Altercation